 In general, instruction to formulate new and better conceptual understanding should include interactive engagement of students with hands-on activities allowing for immediate feedback through discussion with peers and/or instructors (Hake, 1998).
-It has been shown research based, interactive instruction leads to greater conceptual understanding (Thornton et al., 1999).
+Thornton (1999) has shown research based, interactive instruction leads to greater conceptual understanding.
 Likewise, many experts agree conceptual models can correct student misconceptions (Brna, 1987; Hake, 1997, Stratford, 1997; Pardo 2010; Jimoyiannis et al., 2001; Sarabando et al., 2014).
 Students do need a moderate level of structure.
-It has been observed that students should have an intermediate level of instruction with enough structure to keep them on task as well as the freedom to investigate as needed (Gonzalez-Cruz, 2003).
+Gonzalez-Cruz (2003) observed that students should have an intermediate level of instruction with enough structure to keep them on task as well as the freedom to investigate as needed.
 Students should struggle to discover their own conclusions with the help of a guiding instructor (Sari et al., 2017).

 Part of the reasoning for “conceptual instruction” is supported by Kolb (1984) who argues learning is a process of stages with feed into each other.
-These stages include Active Experiment, Concrete Experience, Reflective Observation, and Abstract Conceptualization.
+Kolb’s stages include Active Experiment, Concrete Experience, Reflective Observation, and Abstract Conceptualization.

-Figure 1: Show the relationship between the Kolb Learning Strategies
+Figure 1: The Kolb Learning Strategies (after Kolb, 1984).

 According to Kolb, although the cycle can be entered at any stage, all four processes must be present.
 The similarity with the scientific method which is based on constructing, testing, and revising a hypothesis through experimentation can be seen.

-Richard Hake conducted a study that supports the idea of student centered learning by showing interactive engagement methods of teaching produced superior results to traditional teacher centered lecture (Hake, 1988).
-Likewise, a study performed by Malcolm Wells (1987) showed students who received student-centered, conceptual, inquiry driven instruction outperformed students who received other more traditional types of instruction.
+Hake (1988) conducted a study that supports the idea of student centered learning by showing interactive engagement methods of teaching produced superior results to traditional teacher centered lecture.
+Likewise, a study performed by Wells (1987) showed students who received student-centered, conceptual, inquiry driven instruction outperformed students who received other more traditional types of instruction.
 Student-centered, inquisitive instruction of a conceptual nature is preferred over traditional instruction because it promotes higher order thinking and not only yields greater results but also leads to greater student retention (Wilson, 2010).

 Modeling Instruction